Past-The-War-Earth/the-struggle-continues-anew.xyz/Plan_Outline.md

 3. Mass adoption of projectile based NLNM combat.
 Expansion of mechanized-traditional based NLNM combat.
 Partial implementation of (remotely controlled via quantum entanglement controlled) Mech-based combat (zoned to evacuated industrial and strategic zones) - enabled by extanded industrial capacity.

 * Create a realistic working simulation of tactical combat up to regiment level.

+# General time frame:

+1. Based on the addition of the [Notes on advancements of NLNM](./Notes_on_advancements_of_NLNM.md).
+The first dimension of the Timeline of NLNM implementation will be technological progress and the associated increase in resource abundance.
+The measuring factors are implementation of Nuclear Fusion Industry and Robotization.
+2. The hypothesized second dimention is the societal progress to intra-society No Theat of Violence, associated with the resource abundance and changed way of life.